 However, it is important to realize that, although the damage has been done through the election and its continuing aftermath, this risk-seeking behavior among the American middle-class might just be the crucial ingredient in dealing with the automation disruption.
 A class of individuals and families, who have made riskier political bets, and see little economic returns from them, can question their unending predicament and demand a change of their fortunes through collective action and enhancements to their repertoire of skills.
 Enduring upheavals that have resulted in economic gain for many, have often been a result of the constant particle accelerator-esque collision of changing attitudes, eventually crystallizing a complex interwoven structure that incorporates differences better than the quick-fix populist politics.
 A more optimistic outlook towards automation, allied with the constant fear of a robot snatching your job keeping you on your toes, might just be the ideal recipe for navigating the Fourth Industrial Revolution better than we think.

 Comments and suggestions are welcome.
 Article has been updated for accuracy.

 About The Author

-Balasubramanyam Pattah is a student of the prestigious Indian School of Business (ISB), Hyderabad, India, and also holds a Masters in Development Studies, from the Graduate Institute of International and Development Studies, Geneva, Switzerland.
+Balasubramanyam Pattath is a Research Associate at the Indian School of Business.
+He holds a Masters in Development Studies, from the Graduate Institute of International and Development Studies, Geneva, Switzerland.
 Originally from Kerala, India, Balu has a Bachelor in Economics from the University of Delhi.
 His interests and past work concern migration, demography, labour and, employment.
 He has served as the co-chief editor of the Hans Raj college Economics journal in 2014-15.
 He has also published several papers on the intersection of AI with manufacturing and education in peer-reviewed journals.
 During his undergraduate studies, Balu was an active quizzer and respected quizmaster.